Are We Ready for Robust and Resilient SLAM? A Framework For Quantitative Characterization of SLAM Datasets: Introduction

 \section{Introduction}

 The last few decades have witnessed a number of advancements in the field of Simultaneous Localization and Mapping (SLAM).
 This has been manifested in the introduction of a number of SLAM solutions targeting accuracy and efficiency such as: RTAB-Map \cite{labbe2019rtab}, ORB-SLAM 1,2, and 3 \cite{mur2015orb}\cite{mur2017orb}\cite{campos2020orb}, and VINS-Mono \cite{qin2018vins}, among many others.
 However, another important consideration of performance, robustness/resilience, has rarely been formally addressed or measured due to the lack of a rigorous definition for it in the SLAM literature.
 With the increasing need for reliable SLAM solutions in a wide range of critical applications, such as autonomous driving, search and rescue mission, social robotics etc., one may ask whether currently available datasets are able to properly test robustness and resilience of a SLAM system, and whether they can provide us with enough confidence in the system performance both in a challenging situation outside of its tested operating range, and for operating for an extended period of time.
-In order to measure robustness/resilience in SLAM, a proper definition of both must be achieved first by, for example, exploring how they are defined in other disciplines in science and engineering.
+In order to measure robustness/resilience in SLAM, a proper definition for them must be achieved first by, for example, exploring how they are defined in other disciplines in science and engineering.
 For instance, biological systems \cite{stelling2004robustness}\cite{felix2008robustness}, systems engineering \cite{sussman2007building}, and control engineering \cite{steinbuch1991robustness}\cite{stoten1990robustness} define robustness to be the ability of the system to maintain performance under measured perturbations.
 On the other hand, psychology and ecology \cite{herrman2011resilience} \cite{martin2011resilience}, mechanical and physical robotic systems \cite{negrello2019benchmarking} \cite{koos2013fast}, and system engineering \cite{wied2020conceptualizing} \cite{carpenter2001metaphor} define resilience to be the convergence of a system after divergence while operating outside of its nominal perturbation limits.
 Perturbations are defined to be any external conditions causing the system to deviate from its equilibrium state.
 In SLAM, perturbations are usually implicitly contained in benchmark datasets with different sensor measurements and used as inputs to SLAM algorithms.
-Subsequently, the quantitative characterization of those perturbations leads to the identification of the operating ranges/conditions of SLAM systems and thus, provides a measurement for robustness and resilience of SLAM.
-Subsequently, the need for a systematic and extendable methodology for quantitative characterization is crucial for evaluating a SLAM system with respect to its robustness or resilience.
-Fig. \ref{fig:operating_range_fig} illustrates an example of how the characteristics of datasets define the operating ranges of a SLAM systems and the limits in which the performance is evaluated.
+Quantitative characterization of those perturbations leads to the identification of the operating ranges/conditions of SLAM systems and thus, provides a measurement for robustness and resilience of SLAM.